Water Monitoring System

-The German Remote Sensing Data Center of the DLR operates a system for the detection and monitoring of flood events in near real time.
-It consists of fully automated process chains for deriving the extent of flood areas based on data from the Sentinel-1 and TerraSAR-X/TanDEM-X radar satellites, the Sentinel-2 and Landsat multi-spectral satellites, various high-resolution optical satellite missions (e.g. GeoEye-1, WorldView-2, WorldView-3) as well as UAV and aerial image data.
+The German Remote Sensing Data Center of the DLR operates a system for detecting and monitoring water surfaces in near real-time.
+It consists of fully automated process chains for deriving the extent of water bodies based on data from Synthetic Aperture Radar (SAR) and optical satellite missions, as well as from UAV and aerial imagery.

-While the systematically acquired Sentinel-1/2 and Landsat data allow continuous flood monitoring according to the predefined acquisition plan of the European Space Agency (ESA) or the National Aeronautics and Space Administration (NASA), the flood process chains of higher-resolution satellite missions are activated as soon as the relevant data is recorded over the affected areas (for example, as part of various disaster management mechanisms such as the International Charter "Space and Major Disasters").
+The derived water extent products are primarily used for rapid flood mapping activities.
+While systematically acquired Sentinel-1 and Sentinel-2 data allow a continuous flood monitoring according to the predefined acquisition plan of the European Space Agency (ESA), the flood processing chains of higher-resolution satellite missions are triggered as soon as relevant data is recorded over flood-affected areas (e.g. as part of various disaster management mechanisms such as the International Charter "Space and Major Disasters").

 Related Articles